Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Spencer,

-Got a notice back today that AMEX has put my account under SCRA protections…Title 32 didn’t seem to be a problem.
+Got a notice back today that Amex has put my account under SCRA protections…Title 32 didn’t seem to be a problem.

 I am on a finite set of orders, ending 30 Sep in my case, my notice said I would be protected until the end of my orders.
 I’ll just have to send in a new set of orders, if I get carried on AD after 30 Sep.